Reed-CompBio/spras/docs/tutorial/intermediate.rst

     snakemake --cores 4 --configfile config/intermediate.yaml

-What Happens When You Run This Command
+What happens when you run this command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Reusing cached results

-Snakemake reads the options set in intermediate.yaml and checks for any requested post-analysis steps.
+Snakemake reads the options set in ``intermediate.yaml`` and checks for any requested post-analysis steps.
-It reuses cached results; in this case, the pathway.txt files generated from the previously executed algorithms + parameter combinations on the egfr dataset.
+It reuses cached results; here the pathway.txt files generated from the previously executed algorithms on the egfr dataset are reused.

 2. Running the ml analysis

-SPRAS aggregates all files generated for a dataset.
-These groupings include all the reconstructed subnetworks produced across algorithm for a given dataset (and, if enabled, grouped outputs per algorithm for a given dataset).
+SPRAS aggregates all the reconstructed subnetworks produced across the specified algorithms for a given dataset.
-SPRAS then performs all machine learning analyses on each grouping and saves the results in the dataset-ml/ directory.
+SPRAS then performs machine learning analyses on each these groups and saves the results in the ``<dataset>-ml/`` (egfr-ml/) folder.

-What Your Directory Structure Should Like After This Run:
+What your directory structure should like after this run:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: text